opencv/opencv/doc/tutorials/introduction/how_to_write_a_tutorial/how_to_write_a_tutorial.rst

 Take home the pride and joy of a job well done!
 ===============================================

-Once you are done please make a pull request with the tutorial.
+Once you are done please make a GitHub pull request with the tutorial.
 Now, to see your work **live** you may need to wait some time.
 The PDFs are updated usually at the launch of a new OpenCV version.
 The web pages are a little more diverse.
 They are automatically rebuilt nightly.
-However, the **docs.opencv.org** website contains only the most recent **stable branch** of OpenCV.
-Currently this is 2.4.
-If, for example, you have submitted your tutorial to the Git's ``master`` branch, then it should appear at the **docs.opencv.org/master** website soon.
+Currently we use ``2.4`` and ``master`` branches for daily builds.
+So, if your pull request was merged to any of these branches, your material will be published at **docs.opencv.org/2.4** or **docs.opencv.org/master** correspondingly.
+Everything that was added to ``2.4`` is merged to ``master`` branch every week.
 Although, we try to make a build every night, occasionally we might freeze any of the branches to fix upcoming issues.
-During this it may take a little longer to see your work online, however if you submited it, be sure that eventually it will show up.
+During this it may take a little longer to see your work online, however if you submitted it, be sure that eventually it will show up.

-If you have any questions or advices relating to this tutorial you can contact us at -delete-admin@-delete-opencv.org.
-Of course, delete the -delete- parts of that email address.
+If you have any questions or advices relating to this tutorial you can contact us at -delete-admin@-delete-opencv.org (delete the -delete- parts of that email address).